scratchfoundation/scratch-link/README.md

 number.
 The `develop` branch is treated as a pre-release branch, and `main` is treated as a release branch.
 Each time a change is merged to either of those branches, `semantic-release` will calculate a new version number.

-Apple requires that `CFBundleShortVersionString` is unique for published releases, and the `(CFBundleShortVersionString,CFBundleVersion)` tuple is unique for uploaded builds.
-The `CFBundleShortVersionString` is version calculated by `semantic-release`, and `CFBundleVersion` is calculated from the number of commits since the tag made by `semantic-release`.
-This information is available through `git describe`.
+Apple requires that `CFBundleShortVersionString` is unique for published releases.
+The App Store will also reject an upload unless the `CFBundleVersion` tuple is greater than that of previously uploaded builds.
+To make this easy, we set both to the version calculated by `semantic-release`.
+The uniqueness requirement means we can't "try again" on the same version number, but that just enforces the semantic versioning so it's arguably a good thing.

+Extended version information is available within the application.
+This extended information is similar to `git describe`.

 ### Secure WebSockets